traja-team/traja/paper/paper.md

  \delta (|a| - \frac{1}{2}\delta), & \text{otherwise.}
 \end{cases}$$

 In comparison to mean-squared error loss, Huber loss is less sensitive to outliers in data: it is quadratic for small values of a, and linear for large values.
-It extends the PyTorch SmoothL1Loss class, where the d parameter is set to 1[^5].
+It extends the PyTorch SmoothL1Loss class, where the $d$ parameter is set to 1[^5].
 Acommon optimization algorithm is ADAM and is Traja’s default, but several others are provided as well.
 Although training with only a CPU is possible, a GPU can provide a $40-100x$ speedup [@Arpteg2018SoftwareEC].
 [^5]: [https://pytorch.org/docs/stable/generated/torch.nn.SmoothL1Loss.html](https://pytorch.org/docs/stable/generated/torch.nn.SmoothL1Loss.html)

 ### Recurrent Autoencoder Networks